Mkratenstein/TedBot/README.md

 - YouTube Shorts detection
 - 15-minute update interval
 - Comprehensive logging for tracking and debugging
+- Robust tracking system using `current_tracking.json` (for current session) and `posted_videos.json` (for historical posts) to prevent reposts.
+- Automatic cleanup of video posting history (default: entries older than 30 days).
-- Simple Discord commands:
+- Simple Discord slash commands:
-  - `!ping`: Check if bot is alive
+  - `/ping`: Check if bot is alive
-  - `!status`: Check bot and YouTube connection status
+  - `/status`: Check bot and YouTube connection status
+  - `/randomyoutube`: Get a random video from the channel (posts to the channel specified in `DISCORD_RANDOM_CHANNEL_ID`)
+  - `/postinghistory`: View recent posting history (default: last 7 days)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first.